turingschool/curriculum/source/projects/son_of_store_engine.markdown

     * There can never be fewer than 1 admin for a store
 * Perform the admin actions available to administrators in the current StoreEngine version

-### Authenticated StoreEngine Administrator
+### Authenticated Platform Administrator

-As an authenticated Administrator, I can:
+As an authenticated Platform Administrator, I can:

 * Approve or decline the creation of new stores
 * Take a store "offline" temporarily so that attempting to browse it redirects its root and displays a maintenance message
     * Bring an offline store back online
 * Override/assist store admins in any functionality available to them via the admin portion of their store pages

-### Friendly validation and error messages
+### Validation and Error Messages

-Any submitted forms should validate the submitted data as is appropriate and display friendly error messages when allowing the user to resubmit
+Any form in the application must:

+* validate the submitted data appropriately
+* reject invalid input
+* display clear and helpful errors and corrective instructions
+* allow the user to quickly fix and resubmit

 ## Non-Functional Requirements